Construction Management

 Geographic Diversity

-Construction Management appeals to people across the globe.
+Students from other countries are interested in Construction Management, too.
 About 18.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia